Bregman level proximal subdifferentials and new characterizations of Bregman proximal operators: Global characterizations

 The same correspondence does not hold for Bregman proximal operators and Moreau envelopes, owing to a duality gap pointed out by Laude et al. \cite{laude2023dualities}.
-Before investigating the Bregman analogues, we list the Bregman counterparts of firm nonexpansiveness and cocoercivity that are involved in the relations.
+This gap makes it necessary to introduce two distinct non-Euclidean extensions of firm nonexpansiveness; following the terminology of \cite{laude2023dualities}, we refer to these as the \emph{Bregman (\B)} and \emph{anisotropic (\a)} variants; see \cref{def:BFNE,def:aFNE} respectively.